junleen/RainNet/README.md

 ### 4. Download our pre-trained model

-* Download the pretrained model from [Google Drive](https://drive.google.com/drive/folders/1NMvHbnD1kW-j1KKMxEb9R9IR5drMK3GQ?usp=sharing), and put `net_G.pth` in `checkpoints/experiment_train`.
-You can save it in other directories and change the `checkpoints_dir` and `name` in `/util/config.py` accordingly.
+* Download the pretrained model from [Google Drive](https://drive.google.com/drive/folders/1NMvHbnD1kW-j1KKMxEb9R9IR5drMK3GQ?usp=sharing), and put `net_G.pth` in the directory `checkpoints/experiment_train`.
+You can also save the checkpoint in other directories and change the `checkpoints_dir` and `name` in `/util/config.py` accordingly.

 ## Usage
 ### 1. Evaluation

-We provide the code in `evaluate.py`, which support the model evaluation in [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4) dataset.
+We provide the code in `evaluate.py`, which supports the model evaluation in [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4) dataset.

 Run:
 ```bash
 python evaluate.py --dataset_root <DATA_DIR> --save_dir evaluated --batch_size 16 --device cuda
 ```
-if you want to save the harmonization image, you can add `--store_image`.
-The evaluating results are saved in `evaluated` directory.
+If you want to save the harmonized images, you can add `--store_image` at the end of the command.
+The evaluating results will be saved in the `evaluated` directory.

-### 2. Testing with new examples
+### 2. Testing with your own examples

-We also provide the testing code in `test.py` to test other cases.
-You need to assign image paths in the file
+In this project, we also provide the easy testing code in `test.py` to help you test on other cases.
+However, you are required to assign image paths in the file for each trial.
+For example, you can follow:
 ```python
 comp_path = 'examples/1.png' or ['examples/1.png', 'examples/2.png']
 mask_path = 'examples/1-mask.png' or ['examples/1-mask.png', 'examples/2-mask.png']